marcobalestra/jscms/README.md

 The idea is to create a CMS as a SPA (Single-page application) that is entirely javascript-driven.

+## Under development

+JSCMS is currently under development.

-A first preview is available on https://casadelcuoco.it
+A first preview of the state of the art is available on https://casadelcuoco.it

 ## Key factors